kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

     // ... existing fields ...

     // Scheduling defines the Workload-aware Scheduling configuration for this Job.
-    // This field is alpha-gated by the WorkloadWithJob feature gate.
+    // This field is beta-gated by the WorkloadWithJob feature gate (enabled by
+    // default since v1.38).
     // +optional
     Scheduling *JobSchedulingConfiguration `json:"scheduling,omitempty"`
 }